 Supplied by the court:

 Since 2014, it has not been mandatory for couples divorcing to provide details of children – a consequence of the Children and Families Act 2012.
 Following an assessment of data quality, statistics relating to children of divorcing couples were discontinued from 2015 onwards.
-Following this, data on children has not been recorded on the divorce application since August 2017.
+Data on children have not been recorded on the divorce application since August 2017.

 We conduct quality assurance tasks throughout the year on the dataset in preparation for the release of annual figures.
-These include completeness checks, which consider whether any records may be missing and identify any missing courts, and inconsistency checks within the dataset to ensure minimal internal errors.
+These include completeness checks, which consider whether any records may be missing, and inconsistency checks within the dataset to ensure minimal internal errors.

-During the quality assurance of the annual dataset, further checks are carried out, including frequency checks and comparisons with previous year’s data, as well as checks for duplicates.
+During the quality assurance of the annual dataset, further checks are carried out, including frequency checks, comparisons with previous year’s data, checks for duplicates as well as comparisons with the number of divorces reported by Ministry of Justice (MoJ).

-Using figures that are as comparable as possible (totals including annulments and civil partnership dissolutions) would result in figures of 108,384 and 108,658 being reported by ONS and MoJ respectively, a difference of only 274 (0.3%).
+Using figures that are as comparable as possible for 2017 (totals including annulments and civil partnership dissolutions) would result in figures of 103,224 and 103,230 being reported by ONS and MoJ respectively, a difference of only 6 (0.01%).
 These are likely to be due to differences in the date when the data are extracted.